Lower Right Back Pain: Causes and Treatment

 Spinal stenosis pain is typically worse when standing or walking and is relieved by leaning forward.
 It can also cause numbness, tingling, weakness, or cramping in the feet and legs.
 Symptoms are more pronounced when standing or walking.

-Treatment for spinal stenosis can include surgery called a laminectomy, which involves removing bony spurs to open up the spinal column.
+Treatment: A surgical procedure called a laminectomy is the treatment for spinal stenosis.
+The procedure involves removing bony spurs to open up the spinal column.

 Sacroiliac Joint Disorders